Types of public tenancies

 Rights of short Scottish secure tenancies

-Public sector landlords can convert a Scottish secure tenancy to a short Scottish secure tenancy if a tenant or a member of the tenant's household has had an anti-social behaviour order granted against them.
-A short Scottish secure tenancy must be given for a minimum of 6 months and a maximum of 12 months.
-At the end of the term of the short Scottish secure tenancy, the landlord must either convert the tenancy back to a Scottish secure tenancy or end the tenancy.
-The landlord does not have to go to court for possession.
+It can also convert a Scottish secure tenancy to a short Scottish secure tenancy if a tenant or a member of the tenant's household has had an antisocial behaviour order granted against them.
+A short Scottish secure tenancy must be given for a minimum of 6 months, then 12 months and in some cases extended to 18 months.
+At the end of the term of the short Scottish secure tenancy or the extensions to the term, the landlord must either convert the tenancy back to a Scottish secure tenancy or end the tenancy.

 The rights of a short Scottish secure tenant are the same as those of a Scottish secure tenant, except that a short Scottish secure tenant does not have: